Trivial Pursuit: Reception

+Jeux & Stratégie reviewed Trivial Pursuit (as "Remue-méninges") in Issue 28, generally praising the quality and accessibility of the game's questions, but also expressing that they are sometimes subject to doubt.

 Legal action

 Worth lawsuit

 In October 1984, Fred L. Worth, author of The Trivia Encyclopedia, Super Trivia, and Super Trivia II, filed a $300 million lawsuit against the distributors of Trivial Pursuit.
 He claimed that more than a quarter of the questions in the game's Genus Edition had been taken from his books, even to the point of reproducing typographical errors and deliberately placed misinformation.
 One of the questions in Trivial Pursuit was "What was Columbo's first name?" with the answer "Philip".
 That information had been fabricated to catch anyone who might try to violate his copyright.

 The inventors of Trivial Pursuit acknowledged that Worth's books were among their sources, but argued that this was not improper and that facts are not protected by copyright.
 The district court judge agreed, ruling in favor of the Trivial Pursuit inventors.
 The decision was appealed, and in September 1987 the United States Court of Appeals for the Ninth Circuit upheld the ruling.
 Worth asked the Supreme Court of the United States to review the case, but the Court declined, denying certiorari in March 1988.